-The following table shows all outstanding equity awards held by the Named Executive Officers at the end of fiscal year 2011.
-As discussed above under "Compensation Discussion and Analysis," no equity awards were made to the Company's Named Executive Officers during fiscal year 2011.
+The following table shows all outstanding equity awards held by the Named Executive Officers at the end of fiscal year 2012.
+As discussed above under "Compensation Discussion and Analysis," no awards were made to the Company's Named Executive Officers under the Equity Award Plan during fiscal year 2012.

-Outstanding Equity Awards at Fiscal 2011 Year-End
+Outstanding Equity Awards at Fiscal 2012 Year-End